Why choose Shopify for your e-commerce in 2026?

 Is Shopify suitable for small businesses and SMEs?

-When should you consider Shopify Plus?
+When should Shopify Plus be considered?

 When complexity begins: advanced multi-country, structured B2B, critical integrations, governance (multiple teams), volume, and performance requirements.
 Shopify Plus is an architectural step, not just a "more expensive plan."